MicrosoftDocs/Hololens/hololens/hololens1-basic-usage.md

 When they use their own Azure Active Directory (Azure AD) accounts, multiple users can each keep their own user settings and user data on the device.

-To make sure that multiple people can use their own accounts on your HoloLens, follow these steps to configure it:
+To make sure that multiple people can use their own accounts on your HoloLens, follow these steps:

 1. When you set up the device, select **My work or school owns it** and sign in by using an Azure AD account.
-1. After you finish setup, make sure that the account settings (**Settings** > **Accounts**) includes **Other users**.
+1. After you finish setup, make sure that the account settings (**Settings** > **Accounts**) include **Other users**.

-To use HoloLens, each user follows these steps:
+To use HoloLens, each user must follow these steps:

-1. If another user has been using the device, press the power button once to go to standby, and then press the power button again to return to the lock screen
+1. If another user has been using the device, press the power button once to go to standby.
+Then press the power button again to return to the lock screen.

 1. Use your Azure AD account credentials to sign in to the device.
-If this is the first time that you have used the device, you have to [calibrate](hololens-calibration.md) HoloLens to your own eyes.
+If it's the first time that you have used the device, you will need to [calibrate](hololens-calibration.md) the HoloLens to your own eyes.

 To see a list of the device users or to remove a user from the device, go to **Settings** > **Accounts** > **Other users**.